kin-au/founders-and-coders-website/README.md

 # Kin's Founders and Coders application website

+### A one-page website (built using vanilla HTML, CSS and JavaScript), submitted as part of my application to the highly selective Founders and Coders course, starting in October 2019

 Website requirements

 Create a one-page website in HTML and CSS (using some vanilla JavaScript if you’d like) and host it on GitHub Pages.
 Your commit history should tell a story, and your website must be written by you, and: